cysouw/diathesis/text/c01_introduction.md

 d.
 Ich verstecke das Geschenk.
 :::

 Resultatives are frequently found without explicit marking.
 In this case it is semantically clear that the extra resulting object is an extension to the basic lexical meaning of the verb.
-A few examples are given in [@next] and more dicussion can be found in [@sec:case-accusative-addition; @sec:prepositions-manner-of-movement; @sec:prepositions-transitive-location-as-result; @sec:prepositions-weather-manner-movement; @sec:prepositions-intransitive-location-as-result].
+A few examples are given in [@next] and more discussion can be found in [@sec:case-accusative-addition; @sec:prepositions-manner-of-movement; @sec:prepositions-transitive-location-as-result; @sec:prepositions-weather-manner-movement; @sec:prepositions-intransitive-location-as-result].

 ::: ex
 ~~Covert object addition (resultative) [Ø › OBJ]~~